hxr6344/IGME230/230-project-1-content.md

-# Game Name
+# Molten Madness
 ## I. High Concept
 It's Jelly Bombs of Doom but you can drop bombs to destroy bigger enemies with bombs!

 ## II.
 Genre

-Action, Casual, Avoidance, Eat or Be Eaten
+Action, Casual, Avoidance, Eat or Be Eaten, Survival of Fittest

 ## III.
 Platform
 On Desktop.

 ## IV.
 Story

-Some games are purely abstract and have no story or theme (ex.
-Tetris).
-The theme of the game is
+The theme is Volcanic Creatures.
+You play as a volcanic creature trying to survive on your island by eating small molten creatures, to grow bigger  but be careful, a bigger creature might take a bite of
 But most games at least have a premise to define the action (ex.
 Your avatar is running from ghosts in a maze).

 For your proposed game, discuss the theme (big ideas - if applicable), mood (excitement, fear, ?), narrative (how the player progresses through the game), and premise of the game (what drives the plot).